Wests Future Stars

 • Have achieved a notable result at a State and/or National level within that sport in the twelve months prior to applying, or demonstrated potential to do so within the program year, or;

 Selections will take place based on information supplied as a part of the nomination form.
-Athletes may be requested to attend an interview.
+Athletes will be requested to attend an interview, whether online or in person at the Academy office prior to selection.

 • The Future Stars program may contain up to thirty (30) scholarship holders at any one time.